nikos-Gk/dialogue-quality-measures/README.md

                                                                     speakers_list=speakers_list,
                                                                     disc_id=disc_id,
                                                                     openAIKEY="",
-                                                                    model_type="llama",
+                                                                    model_type="transformers",
-                                                                    model_path="/path/to/model/llama-2-13b-chat.Q5_K_M.gguf",
+                                                                    model_path="unsloth/Meta-Llama-3.1-8B-Instruct",
                                                                     mode="real",
-                                                                    gpu=False,
+                                                                    gpu=True,
                                                                   )
 ```
 # Coherence
 ## calculate_coherence_conversation: Coherence Analysis (Discussion-Level)
 This module assesses the overall coherence of a discussion using OpenAI's language models or a locally hosted Llama model (Zhang et al., 2024).
 It assesses how logically and contextually connected the messages are across the discussion.
-The model assigns a coherence score to the entire discussion on a 1-to-5 scale, where:
+The model assigns a coherence score (integer) to the entire discussion on a 1-to-5 scale, where:

 - **1** – Poor coherence (incoherent or disjointed)
 - **5** – Strong coherence (well-structured and contextually consistent)